David Friedberg: The Climate Corporation

 In 2006 he founded his first company, WeatherBill, to create and buy custom weather insurance online while still working at Google as a business product manager.
 He later recounted driving past the Bike Hut in San Francisco and watching sales slump on rainy days, which convinced him that weather created a major risk for small businesses.

 WeatherBill secured funding from Founders Fund, Khosla Ventures, Google Ventures, New Enterprise Associates, Index Ventures and Atomico.
 In 2011 Friedberg renamed WeatherBill as The Climate Corporation.
 The Climate Corporation offered farmers weather insurance and the climate.com service to help them track, analyze, and make field-specific decisions to improve agricultural outcomes.
 On 5 October 2011 Friedberg delivered his Entrepreneurship Gives Life Meaning lecture at Stanford.

 In October 2013, Monsanto announced that it was acquiring The Climate Corporation for about $1.1 billion.
 Friedberg joined Monsanto's Executive Team after the acquisition and in 2016 shifted to an advisory role.

 Metromile and other roles

 Friedberg founded the car insurance firm Metromile in 2011 and served as its chairman during its early years.
 In 2014 he purchased Canadian quinoa supplier NorQuin, then North America's largest producer.
 Above Food Corp. acquired NorQuin in 2022 and appointed Friedberg to its Innovation Advisory Council.

+Friedberg is a supporter of Donald Trump.
+In July 2025, the All-In Podcast did an interview with Treasury Secretary Scott Bessent at the White House, which Friedberg described as "one of the best days of my life."
+In 2026, Friedberg was appointed to the President's Council of Advisors on Science and Technology (PCAST) by President Donald Trump.